1995–96 Liverpool F.C. season: Season overview

-Having paid a national record £8.5million for Nottingham Forest striker Stan Collymore in the close season, Liverpool were many people's favourites for the league title in 1995–96 – especially as defending champions Blackburn Rovers had failed to significantly add to their squad and runners-up Manchester United had sold three key players but begun the season without a single major signing.
-1994–95 had arguably been Liverpool's best season of the post-Dalglish era, as they had finished fourth and won the Football League Cup.
-They already possessed some of the country's finest young talent in the shape of prolific striker Robbie Fowler and talented midfielders Steve McManaman and Jamie Redknapp.
-Fowler would end the season as the second highest goalscorer in the country, behind Alan Shearer, while McManaman was the leading goal assists maker in the country, with 25 assists (15 in the Premier League alone).
+During the 1995–96 close season, Liverpool signed Nottingham Forest striker Stan Collymore for a national record transfer fee of £8.5 million.
+As a result, the club was widely considered among the favourites to win the league title.
+Defending champions Blackburn Rovers made few significant additions to their squad, while runners-up Manchester United sold three key players and began the season without making a major signing.

+Liverpool entered the season after finishing fourth in the 1994–95 campaign and winning the Football League Cup.
+Their squad included emerging talents such as striker Robbie Fowler and midfielders Steve McManaman and Jamie Redknapp.
+By the end of the 1995–96 season, Fowler finished as the league's second-highest goalscorer behind Alan Shearer, while McManaman recorded 25 assists across all competitions, including 15 in the Premier League.

 Collymore too was rich on form from the beginning: he found the net on his debut at Liverpool won 1–0 at Sheffield Wednesday on the opening day of the Premier League season.
 A 1–0 defeat at Leeds United came two days later, followed by wins over Tottenham Hotspur and Queens Park Rangers.

 September started on a low note for the Reds as they lost 1–0 at Wimbledon, but pulled together to win their following games 3–0 over Blackburn Rovers and 5–2 over newly promoted Bolton Wanderers (with Robbie Fowler scoring four times) to end September in third place, with a young Manchester United side and a bolstered Newcastle United leading the way.
 The month also the arrival of midfielder Jason McAteer from newly promoted Bolton Wanderers for £4.5million.
 McAteer was soon utilized as a right-back, with Rob Jones switching to left-back.

 There was also success on the European scene, as the Reds overcame Spartak Vladikavkaz in the first round of the UEFA Cup, although their adventure ended in the second round with a shock exit at the hands of Danish side Brøndby.
 They did manage to edge past Sunderland in the League Cup second round and then crush Manchester City 4–0 in the third round.
 Three days after knocking them out of the League Cup, they faced City again at Anfield in the league.
 They beat Alan Ball's side 6–0, with Ian Rush and Robbie Fowler both scoring twice.
 The result left their opponents rooted to the bottom of the table and still looking for a league win after 11 games, but it was a big boost for the Reds, who were now four points behind leaders Newcastle United and three points adrift of second placed Manchester United.
 They were, however, closely under pressure from a resurgent Arsenal, newly promoted Middlesbrough and also a Nottingham Forest side who seemed to be coping well without Stan Collymore.